tsawyer/dvm-project-notes/README.md

 # dvm-project-notes
-Stuff I need to keep track of for the DVM Project
+Stuff I need to keep track of for the DVM Project.
+99.9% of this info was gleaned from [DVM Project Discord Server](https://discord.gg/3pBe8xgrEz).

 ## Update 2024-08-17
 Change service to **Type = forking**.